 When you look at the number of fatalities, and things look a little different.
 In 2015, there were 568 fatalities (according to NHTSA) in Washington State.
 Of those, 77 were motorcyclists.
 That is 13.5% of the total fatalities.

 Since not all of the nearly 6.4 million registered vehicles are even consistently on the road, and rarely at the same time, comparing their numbers to the to percentage of fatalities is misleading.
 It is the old 'apples and oranges' comparison.
 The problem would seem to be the way motorcycles are looked at by the government transportation bureaucracies.
 They are viewed as the same as cars in many ways.
 Yet the differences are ignored.
 It is those very differences that create the relatively high percentage of motorcyclists to motor vehicle occupant ratio.

 While the state's transportation bureaucracy grinds on towards their goal of 'Target Zero' at any cost; until they learn to look upon motorcycles and motorcyclists as a different animal than regular motor vehicles, they will continue to misunderstand the complexity of the motorcycles role in the transportation universe.
-Because of this institutional misunderstanding, they will continue to use misleading and irrelevant data in the search for a problem they can not even properly understand.
+Because of this institutional misunderstanding, they will continue to use misleading, inaccurate and irrelevant data in the search for a problem they can not even properly understand.